 3. Motohakone – Where to Stay in Hakone for Nature

-This is the main section of Hakone and one which features the area’s most famous sights: Mount Fuji (this area arguably has the best views), Lake Ashinoko, and Mount Hakone.
+This is the main section of Hakone and one that features the area’s most famous sights: Mount Fuji (this area arguably has the best views), Lake Ashinoko, and Mount Hakone.
 As a result, this area is often full of tourists – especially during the holidays.

 Centrally Located Home | Best Airbnb in Motohakone

 This Japanese-style wooden building sits right on the shore of Lake Biwa.
 This large house is perfect for groups and families wanting to stay a stone’s throw from restaurants and natural attractions.
-The house offers all. the comforts of home, including a full kitchen, wifi, and laundry facilities.
+The house offers all the comforts of home, including a full kitchen, wifi, and laundry facilities.

 Things to See and Do in Motohakone